Cherry Eye in Dogs

 Expect your dog’s cherry eye surgery to run anywhere from several hundred to several thousand dollars.
 Keep in mind that without treatment, your dog has an almost 50% chance of developing dry eye, which can lead to equally expensive—if not more so—treatments and complications.

-Recovery and Management of Cherry Eye
+Recovery and Management of Cherry Eye in dogs

 As your dog recovers from cherry eye after surgery, you can expect taking your dog to several follow-up visits to the veterinarian to check on the incision and suture sites.
 In the meantime, your dog will have to wear an Elizabethan Collar, also known as E-collars, until healing is complete (usually 14 days).
 While this can be frustrating, especially for young dogs with high energy levels, these cone-shaped collars are extremely important to protect your dog from damaging or irritating the surgery site, reducing risk of infection and increasing the odds of a successful recovery.